johno/pixyll/_posts/2022-01-02-what_does_llc_mean.md

 The LLC is the easiest, legally recognized business entity to operate.

 Professionals and novices alike prefer LLCs because of the combination of simplicity and the authority they offer.
-Now, you’re not going to lose the option of becoming a Corporation in the future, but in the meantime, you’re probably better off starting as an LLC.

 Your business success is limited by your decisions and the actions you take.

 Another huge reason why someone chooses an LLC over any other entity is the legal and financial protection it offers.
 Not to mention all of the tax benefits that come with operating a Disregarded Entity.

 LLCs may not have as much protection as an S- or a C- Corp entity for example, but it’s sure better than no protection at all.
 Plus, it’s a lot simpler than these other business types.
+You won't lose the option of becoming a Corporation in the future, but in the meantime, you’re probably better off starting as an LLC.

 ## How Does an LLC Protect You?